 - The Door system then informs registered users when calls are open, provides call information, deadlines and measurement access periods as well as describes the format and criteria for project proposals

 - Researchers prepare their consortium and project proposal, included their requested beamline and measurement setup, and submit the proposal in the Door system.
 NOTE.
 It is important to tick the box "Swedish proposal eligible for privileged access" and the Project Leader must be affiliated to a Swedish organisation

 - Every proposal, both Swedish and non-Swedish, is then individually evaluated by DESY's Proposal Review Pannels.
 Evaluations of each proposal are made, based on scientific excellence and project feasibility.
 Project feasibility includes an assessment of the consortium’s competences in using synchrotron X-ray facilities

 Standard calls are made twice per year, with deadlines typically being 1 March and 1 September.

 CeXS protects Swedish interests by i) collecting data about Swedish submissions ii) verifying eligibility for Swedish priviledged access as well as iii) observing the allocation of Swedish priviledged access.
-Subsequently, we iii) collect data about actual a) Swedish use of PETRA III and b) all use of the P21 beam at PETRA III.
+Subsequently, we iii) collect data about actual a) Swedish use of all PETRA III beamlines and b) all use of the P21 beamline branches at PETRA III.